The Joyful Almanac - April

 You don’t need to mark every date — think of these as gentle pins, not instructions.
 One or two is plenty.

 • 1 April — April Fools' Day: Mischief before noon, dignity restored after.
 Children will attempt something.
 You will pretend to be surprised.
 Nobody regrets any of it.
 Also: if it thunders today, the harvest will apparently be magnificent.
+I intend to share this fact with everyone I meet.

 • 2 April — Full Pink Moon, 3:12am BST: Named for the wild phlox and moss pink that carpet the ground at this time of year — not for its colour, which is a mild disappointment, but the name carries something anyway.
 A pink moon for a blossom month feels right.
+See the Moon Moment below.

 • 3 April — Good Friday: Hot cross buns for breakfast.
 No negotiation.
 The raisins and the cross and the butter pooling into the warm crevices — this is not optional.
 This is ritual.
 This is April.